EagerGoose32/Tracking-app/README.md

-App name is Lumen, its a substance and medication intake app
+App name is Lumen, its a substance and medication intake app, currently broken currently state